Nuclear Power in America, How It Works, Pros, Cons, and Its Impact

 But for many countries, nuclear power's benefits outweigh its risks.

+The United States is the world's largest producer of nuclear power.
+In 2017, it generated 805 billion kilowatt hours of electricity.
+That's 32 percent of the 2.5 trillion kWh of nuclear power produced worldwide.
 The United State’s leadership came from its historic role as a pioneer of nuclear power development.
-The first commercial pressurized water reactor, Yankee Rowe, started up in 1960 and operated till 1992.
-(Source: "Nuclear Power in the USA," World Nuclear Association, April 2017.)
+The first commercial pressurized water reactor, Yankee Rowe, started up in 1960 and operated until 1992.

-How Does Nuclear Power Work?
+How Nuclear Power Works

 All power plants heat water to produce steam, which turns a generator to create electricity.
 In nuclear power stations, that steam is made by the heat generated from nuclear fission.

 Uranium 235 is used as fuel because it breaks apart easily when it collides with a neutron.
 Once that happens, the neutrons from the uranium itself start colliding with its other atoms.
 This starts a chain reaction.

+The United States has two types of nuclear power plants.
+There are 65 pressurized water reactors and 34 boiling water reactors.
 They differ in how the heat is transferred from the reactor to the generator.

 Pressurized water reactors use high pressure to keep the water in the reactor from boiling.
 This allows it to heat to super-high levels.
 The heat is then transferred through pipes to a separate container of water in the generator.
 It creates the steam that drives the electricity turbine.
 The water from the reactor then returns to be reheated.
 The steam from the turbine is cooled in a condenser.
 The resulting water is sent back to the steam generator.
 Here's an animated version of a pressurized water reactor.

 Boiling water reactors, on the other hand, use boiling water directly to create the steam to drive the generator.